 For his part, Fabiano tried to downplay the conduct as mere socialization with his subordinates – and not sexual harassment: “I saw it as part of my role at the dental school to socialize with staff members at these department parties… The actions allegedly taken by me and others at the party, including the plaintiff, may have been silly, boorish or socially inappropriate at times, but they were part of the socializing which occurred at the party.”

 In the end, the employer recognized the risk of this defense and settled for $255,000.
 Shiner’s age did not matter; that it occurred one time off clock and off premises with alcohol involved did not matter; and that Shiner appeared happy at the party did not matter.
 It was sexual harassment.

 If you feel that you are being sexually harassed or are working in a sexually charged or hostile working environment, you should not wait to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
-At the Spitz law firm, you will meet with a sexual harassment lawyer/hostile work environment attorney to find out what your legal rights are under Title VII and Ohio’s sexual harassment laws .
+At Spitz, The Employee’s Law Firm, you will meet with a sexual harassment lawyer/hostile work environment attorney to find out what your legal rights are under Title VII and Ohio’s sexual harassment laws .
 Sexual harrassment is a form of gender discrimination, and employers should be held accountable if they discriminate against female workers in any fashion – but particularly for sexual harrassment.